seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 779 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 780 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 775+4=779
+//// 776+4=780

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 46 (2024, Wednesday, December 11th at 08:11 pm PST)
+//// File version: 47 (2024, Thursday, December 12th at 07:05 pm PST)
-//// Line count (including blank lines and compiler line): 1,081
+//// Line count (including blank lines and compiler line): 1,083

 //// ----------------------------------------------------- \\\\